-If you need to raise cash quick, visiting a pawnshop should be one of the last methods you consider.
-Learn how pawnshops work and the disadvantages in using one to get money.
+If you need to raise cash quickly, visiting a pawn shop should be one of the last methods you consider.
+Read on toearn how pawn shops work and the disadvantages of using one to get money.

-You can lose your property.
-If you default on your loan to a pawn-shop, the property you left at the shop to obtain the loan becomes the property of the pawnbroker.
-You are usually given some time, typically 30 to 60 days, to pay your debt and get your property back; if you don't, the pawnbroker can sell it.
+If you default on your loan to a pawn shop, the property you left at the shop to obtain the loan becomes the property of the pawnbroker.
+You're usually given some time, typically 30 to 60 days, to pay your debt and get your property back.
+If you don't, the pawnbroker can sell it.

-In about a dozen states, if the sale brings in money in excess of what you owe on the loan, storage fees, and sales costs, you’re entitled to the surplus.
+In about a dozen states, you're entitled to the surplus if the sale brings in money in excess of what you owe on the loan, storage fees, and sales costs.
 But don't count on getting anything.